Australian bushfires likely to happen again -- and they could be even worse

-(CNN)Australia's record-breaking 2019-20 bushfires were likely made worse by climate change, an inquiry has found, warning that the such devastating wildfires are likely to happen again.
+(CNN)Australia's record-breaking 2019-20 bushfires were likely made worse by climate change, an inquiry has found, warning that such devastating wildfires are likely to happen again.

-The next time, the fires could even be "potentially worse," according to the report, which was released Tuesday.
+Next time, the fires could even be "potentially worse," according to the report, which was released Tuesday.

 The New South Wales (NSW) Bushfire Inquiry was formed in January and examined the worst Australian fire season on record.